szeiger/ornate/doc/src/markdown.md

 ## `includeCode`

 This extension allows you to include code snippets from an external file in a fenced code block.
 The `src` attribute specifies the external file relative to the source URI of the current page.
-If the URI has a fragment, it is used to extract only parts the file delimited by lines ending with the fragment ID (including the `#` symbol).
+If the URI has a fragment, it is used to extract only parts of the file delimited by lines ending with the fragment ID (including the `#` symbol).
 The delimiter lines are not included, only the lines between them.
 Multiple delimited sections are allowed.
 They are concatenated when extrating the snippet.
 Each section is dedented individually by stripping off leading whitespace that is common to all lines (*including* the delimiter lines).

 If the fenced code block is not empty, its original content is discarded.
 It can be used to show a placeholder in Markdown processors without this `includeCode` feature.